 Ecological reconnaissance at EBG concluded that vegetation and animals are found at EBG (USACE 2005c).
 In general, vegetation consists of old-field communities with corridors and relatively large patches of forest vegetation.
 Animals consist of soil invertebrates, many species of insects, mammals, (including nearby beavers) and birds.
-However, no known threatened and endangered species or unique natural resources are present at EBG.
-Therefore, National Guard land use (restricted access with dust/fire suppression and hunting) would be carried out in an environment in which the minor impact would be limited to "normal" ecological resources.
+Further, a unique wetland resource and a few protected state-listed species and unque natural resources are found at EBG.
+For example, according to the INRMP (2001), "The swamp forest along Blackberry Lane (the road that forms the northern boundary of EBG) is one of the best examples of a swamp forest community in northern Ohio.
+The EBG beaver impoundments (downstream of EBG) and associated wetlands contain several plant species that are uncommon to RVAAP.
+The plant species include tussock sedge (Carex stricta), bulbiferous water-hemlock (Cicuta bulbifera), bristly crowfoot (Ranunculus pensylvanicua), and swamp dock (Rumex orbiculatus).
+EBG contains no state-listed plant species, but is an important wetland for wildlife (see the paragraph on surface water and wetlands in this section).
+Therefore, National Guard land use (restricted access with dust/fire suppression and hunting) would be carried out in an environment in which the minor impact would be limited to "normal" ecological resources, and managed to avoid any harm to a high quality wetland at EBG.